Kyriosity/read-write/README+/software/tests/asDrive/README+/TDDev/README.md

 + begin any addition, change, and **removal** change with tests,

-The purpose of TDD is in no way test automation but means to:
+The purpose of TDD is in no way test automation, but rather means to:

 Optionally and cautionary:
 + start a **test framework** of the project (TDD will then outline test coverage with start stuff written in a good black-box manner).